Sedition: Mauritius

-The sedition law is based on Article 283 of the Criminal Code which was enacted in 1838.
+The sedition law in Mauritius is based on Article 283 of the Criminal Code which was enacted in 1838.

 New Zealand

 Sedition charges were not uncommon in New Zealand early in the 20th century.
 For instance, the future prime minister Peter Fraser had been convicted of sedition in his youth for arguing against conscription during World War I, and was imprisoned for a year.
 Perhaps ironically, Fraser re-introduced the conscription of troops as the prime minister during World War II.

 In New Zealand's first sedition trial in decades, Tim Selwyn was convicted of sedition (section 83 of the Crimes Act 1961) on 8 June 2006.

 Shortly after, in September 2006, the New Zealand Police laid a sedition charge against a Rotorua youth, who was also charged with threatening to kill.
 The police withdrew the sedition charge when the youth agreed to plead guilty on the other charge.

-In March 2007, Mark Paul Deason, the manager of a tavern near the University of Otago, was charged with seditious intent although he was later granted diversion when he pleaded guilty to publishing a document which encourages public disorder.
-Deason ran a promotion for his tavern that offered one litre of beer for one litre of petrol where at the end of the promotion, the prize would have been a couch soaked in the petrol.
-It is presumed the intent was for the couch to be burned—a popular university student prank.
-Police also applied for Deason's liquor license to be revoked.

 Following a recommendation from the New Zealand Law Commission, the New Zealand government announced on 7 May 2007 that the sedition law would be repealed.
 The Crimes (Repeal of Seditious Offences) Amendment Act 2007 was passed on 24 October 2007, and entered into force on 1 January 2008.

-Russell Campbell made a documentary regarding conscientious objectors in New Zealand called Sedition.